pyc-team/pytorch_concepts/examples/contributing/dataset.md

 ```

 ### 2.2 Available Default Components
-The following default scalers and splitters will be used if the 'scalers' and 'splitters' parameters are not specified.
+The following default components will be used if the corresponding parameters are not specified.

 #### Default Scalers
-- `StandardScaler`: Z-score normalization (default).
-Located in `torch_concepts/data/scalers/standard.py`.
+- **None**: No scaling is applied by default.
+You can provide custom scalers via the `scalers` parameter if normalization is needed (e.g., `StandardScaler` for Z-score normalization, located in `torch_concepts/data/scalers/standard.py`).

 #### Default Splitters
 - `RandomSplitter`: Random train/val/test split (default).
 Located in `torch_concepts/data/splitters/random.py`.